The Smithsonian Magazine

 Well, it turns out I’ve been selected by the Smithsonian a lot more times than I knew.
 They have published dozens of photos of mine going back several years.

-This hippo image below — featured in the Smithsonian Magazine as their photo of the day — is one of many from my time at the Honolulu Zoo, where I have been an intermittent Artist-In-Residence over the years.
+The hippo image below — featured in the Smithsonian Magazine as their photo of the day — is one of many from my time at the Honolulu Zoo, where I have been an intermittent Artist-In-Residence over the years.
 With an all-access pass, I’ve been fortunate to roam the park and get behind-the-scenes footage of the exhibits, the events, the creatures, and the culture.

 Boutique from “Views of Paris”